 Engaging Concerts for Students of All Ages

 Each individual program is tailored to a specific age group, with the opportunity for modification to accommodate different levels of musical experience.
-We’ve played for everyone, from young children with limited musical background to advanced music students enrolled in performing arts focus programs.
+We’ve played for everyone, from young children who are novice listeners to advanced music students enrolled in performing arts focus programs.
 Our educational programming runs the gamut of the Quintet’s repertoire, including everything from standard classical masterpieces, arrangements of music from around the world, and important new works for bass quintet.